sonofthort/lambda/README.md

 var mul = function(a, b) {return a * b}
 var div = function(a, b) {return a / b}
 ~~~
-Now, lets do this with arrow functions:
+There is some duplication here.
+In fact, the introduction of arrow functions specifically addresses this:
 ~~~JavaScript
 var add = (a, b) => a + b
 var sub = (a, b) => a - b
 var mul = (a, b) => a * b
 var div = (a, b) => a / b
 ~~~
-Arrow functions cleaned up some of the duplication, but can we expand on this?
+However, can we take this even furthe?
 ~~~JavaScript
 var λ = function(expr) {
 	return new Function('a', 'b', 'c', 'd', 'e', 'f', 'g', 'h', 'return ' + expr)